At New Method Wellness, we provide many different programs for all sorts of addictions.

 Pornography addiction used to be significantly less prominent.
 Now, however, everyone has instant access to pornography whenever they want it.
 This has led to many more people becoming addicted than ever before.

-Generally, people who develop pornography addictions have other pre-existing mental health issues.
+Generally, people who develop pornography addictions have other pre-existing behavioral health issues.
 However, the fact that excess internet usage leads to addiction and attention problems suggests a link.

 Pornography addiction is especially scary in this post-pandemic world where camgirl sites, OnlyFans, Fansly, and premium porn sites are generating more revenue than ever.
 A person can easily turn a porn addiction into a rough financial situation.

 Video game addictions have become a very real problem in the 21st century.
 While perhaps exaggerated by some suburban middle-class parents, a dependence on video games can easily ruin someone’s life.

 All games operate on the human brain’s reward system.
 People like to win, and games inspire in one a sense of competition.
 Through repeated play, a person begins to desire that high feeling they get from competition more than they do winning.